 The server will notify users in the event of a fault by flashing the front panel DRIVES light.
-A failure condition will also be indicated in the Image Server GUI in the status bar, on the bottom of the screen and highlighted in yellow (Figure 44).
+A flashing DRIVES light can be triggered by a variety of conditions.
+A failure condition will also be indicated in the Image Server GUI in the status bar, on the bottom of the screen and highlighted in yellow as shown below.
 A GPIO Output can be programmed to activate upon a RAID or system fault.
 This can be used to activate a warning lamp or alarm.
-Refer to Page 65 for more information on programming GPIO events.
+Refer to page 51 for more information on programming GPIO events.
 A drive fault can be trigged by a variety of conditions.
 The first step in response to an error warning is to open the RAID CHECK STATUS window from the On-Screen Start Menu.
-Click Start > RAID Status to launch the RAID Array Configuration Utility.
+Click Start > System > RAID Status to launch the Array Configuration Utility.